noveltylanterns/fingers/fingers-protocol-draft.md

 - request text
 - response text

-However, some fields are syntactically restricted to smaller character sets.
+However, some fields are syntactically restricted to smaller character sets. **See Section 11.**

 ## 7. Request Syntax